Coupled equations for K\"ahler metrics and Yang-Mills connections: The -Futaki character and the -K-energy

 Fix coupling constants $\alpha_0, \alpha_1>0$.
 It follows from Proposition~\ref{mm-equations}, Lemma~\ref{lem:pairsinvacs2} and the construction of $\mu_b$ in Theorem~\ref{prop:Kahlerfibration} for each $b=(\omega,H)\in\cB$, that the existence of a solution $(J,A)\in\cP_b$ of the coupled equations~\eqref{eq:CYMeq} (for the symplectic manifold $(X,\omega)$ and the principal $G$-bundle $E_H$) is equivalent to the condition $\mu_b(I)=0$ for some $I\in Z_b$.
 By the equivariance~\eqref{eq:mmapBequiv} of $\mu_\cC$, this is equivalent to the condition

 where $\Gamma\cdot I\subset \cZ$ is the orbit of $I$.
 Given such an orbit, in~\secref{sub:ANStability} we construct a complex character $\cF_I$ of the complex Lie algebra $\LieGamma_I$, which vanishes when~\eqref{eq:slogan} is satisfied, and an `integral of the moment map' $\cM_I\colon B_I\to \RR$, which is bounded from below when~\eqref{eq:slogan} is satisfied, provided that the symmetric space $B_I$ is geodesically convex.
 Furthermore, we motivate a definition of `geodesic stability' of the orbit $\Gamma\cdot I$ and conjecture a link with~\eqref{eq:slogan} when $\Gamma_I$ is finite.
-To do this, we first reformulate condition~\eqref{eq:slogan} in terms of a $\Gamma$-invariant family $\sigma$ of $1$-forms $\sigma_I$ on the fibres $B_I$ of $\pi_\cZ\colon \cC\to \cZ$, defined by the formula